nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Option B - Specifying a listing of URIs
 Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.
 VoID defines the property void:rootResource, that may be used by Europeana data providers to provide this information.
 See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the  void:rootResource property, for the general use of the property.
-For the requirements of Europeana, when using a listing of URIs, data providers must provide a void:rootResource that contains dcterms:hasPart properties with the URI’s of the CH objects’s ore:Aggregations (EDM)
+For the requirements of Europeana, when using a listing of URIs, data providers must provide a void:rootResource that contains dcterms:hasPart properties with the URI’s of the cultural objects’s ore:Aggregations (EDM).

-void:rootResource
-The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),

 # Dataset level license
 The RDF resource of the dataset may optionally indicate a license that applies to the whole dataset.
 If the dataset provides the licensing information, individual metadata records may still override it, by specifying a license as defined in EDM.